About this course

-Ask questions, and participate in the webinar, or sit back and observe.
-If you can't make it live you can watch it after it runs.
+Great questions and discussion happened - you'll see!
 Our webinars are recorded so you will be able to watch it as often as you'd like.

 Our sport detection odours are not hard to find.
 Humans, should they wish to crawl along the ground sniffing, could find them.
 So why is it that some dogs don’t let us know in a useful way when they get to the hide?
 Assuming you are setting clean search areas without oil contamination from your hands or previous hides, what else could be going on?
 We will be exploring this and discussing many specific examples of what dogs do, and how we can support them in doing it in a better and more functional way for teams.